Do you ever notice a musty or mildew smell in your clothes? Or maybe you notice it in carpets or other surfaces around your home?

 Remember, one of the simplest ways to remove a musty odor from clothes is simply to run them through the washing machine a second time around.
 Thus, it makes sense that you could also use laundry detergent to get the same unpleasant odors out of surfaces in your vehicle.

 There will likely be some moisture left over.
 This could lead to more unwanted smells in the future if left unaddressed.
 That’s another good reason to purchase a shop vacuum.
-You can use it to remove any excess moisture that wasn’t removed from blotting the affected area (Source).

 Remove Mildew Smells from Shoes with Tea Tree Oil